Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Materials and Methods

-Among 15 prediction members for each time step, 4 models have a 7-day sequence forecast horizon, with each of those 4 having a different random initial seed.
-Referring to Fig. \ref{ensemble_strategy_fig}, it is worth noting that we stagger four subgroups of such 7-day forecast output models such that the first subgroup forecasts hospitalizations of $t+1, \dots, t+7$; the second subgroup forecasts the next 7 days of $t+8, \dots, t+14$; the third subgroup forecasts the next 7 days of $t+15, \dots, t+21$; the fourth subgroup forecast the last 7 days: $t+22, \dots, t+28$.
+Among the 15 prediction members for each time step, 4 models have a 7-day sequence forecast horizon, with each of those 4 having a different random initial seed.
+Referring to Fig. \ref{ensemble_strategy_fig}, it is worth noting that we staggered four subgroups of such 7-day forecast output models such that the first subgroup forecasts hospitalizations of $t+1, \dots, t+7$; the second subgroup forecasts the next 7 days of $t+8, \dots, t+14$; the third subgroup forecasts the next 7 days of $t+15, \dots, t+21$; the fourth subgroup forecast the last 7 days: $t+22, \dots, t+28$.
 These 7-day forecast models are expected to have less error over the 7-day output sequence (compared to optimizing a model on 28 days); however, the forecasts made by subsequent subgroups may suffer inconsistency, e.g., the difference in predictions between $t+7$ from the first subgroup and $t+8$ from the second subgroup might be large.

-Therefore, we also include models with larger output sequences in the ensemble.
-Similarly, two staggered subgroups with seven members each are trained to forecast 14-day sequences, with seven predicting $t+1, \dots, t+14$, and seven predicting $t+15, \dots, t+28$.
+Therefore, we also included models with larger output sequences in the ensemble.
+Similarly, two staggered subgroups with seven members each are trained to forecast 14-day sequences, with seven members predicting $t+1, \dots, t+14$, and seven members predicting $t+15, \dots, t+28$.

 Lastly, we also included four members with a direct multi-output 28-day forecast sequence.
-This approach allows us to generate forecasts for the entire 28-day period in a single step to keep consistency.
+This approach enables us to generate forecasts for the entire 28-day period in a single step, thereby maintaining consistency.

 Once all forecasts are generated, the final ensemble output is determined by calculating the median of all 15 members for each point/quantile prediction to ignore outliers.
 This ensures that the ensemble output remains representative of the collective predictions while minimizing the influence of potential outliers.
 Furthermore, if necessary, quantile values are reordered to maintain consistency and accuracy across the forecast sequence.